Virginia judge dismisses youth climate change lawsuit - KTVZ

 RICHMOND, Va.
 (AP) — A Virginia judge on Friday dismissed a lawsuit filed on behalf of 13 young people who claim that the state’s permitting of fossil fuel projects is exacerbating climate change and violating their constitutional rights.

 The lawsuit filed by Our Children’s Trust, an Oregon-based nonprofit public interest law firm, asked the court to declare portions of the Virginia Gas and Oil Act unconstitutional.
-It also seeks to find the state’s reliance on and promotion of fossil fuels violates the rights of the plaintiffs, ages 10 to 19.
+It also seeks to find the state’s reliance on and promotion of fossil fuels violates the rights of the plaintiffs, who range in age from 10 to 19.

 The lawsuit is one of five filed by Our Children’s Trust in states around the country.
 Lawsuits in Hawaii and Utah are in the early stages, while a lawsuit it Montana is expected to go to trial next year.
 A federal lawsuit filed in Oregon in 2015 remains in litigation after the 9th U.S. Circuit Court of Appeals ruled against the plaintiffs last year.
 They have since asked to file a more narrow amended complaint and are awaiting a decision.